Dymista Side Effects

 Applies to azelastine / fluticasone nasal: nasal spray

-Check with your doctor immediately if any of the following side effects occur while taking azelastine / fluticasone nasal:Less common
+You should check with your doctor immediately if any of these side effects occur when taking azelastine / fluticasone nasal:Less common

 - Bloody nose